Hidetoshi Nakata: Not One For A Busman’s Holiday

 Hidetoshi Nakata, dubbed ‘The David Beckham of Asia’, was an early beacon of hope for Asian football – propelling his national team to their first World Cup finals appearance in 1998.
 Nakata went one better four years later in their home tournament as the Blue Samurai topped Group G to reach the last-16, the midfield creator was the metronomic creative heartbeat for a particularly green Japanese side.
 During the 1998 qualifying campaign, Nakata was integral to his side reaching their first World Cup finals, amassing 11 appearances, scoring five goals and assisting all three in their crucial 3-2 playoff victory over Iran.

 During his stint in Italy, Nakata shone in Peruggia, helped AS Roma to their first Scudetto in almost two decades and delighted during a brief stint in the violet of Fiorentina.
 But after a single season playing under Big Sam at Bolton Wanderers, Japan’s sole footballing superstar called time on his playing career amidst a whirlwind of confusion.
-With no immediate injury problems, the decision to quit football was met with shock and surprise by both fans and media in the far-east – but for Nakata, he’d simply had enough.
+With no sign of injury, the decision to quit football encouraged shock and surprise by both fans and media in the far-east.
+But, for Nakata, he’d simply had enough.

 Football for Nakata was one of many passions, a career that afforded him ample opportunities elsewhere to pursue a plethora of other interests.
 Football for Nakata was not the be-all and end-all – at times, merely a means to an end.
-“When I was born I was not born to be a football player, I was born to be myself,” he offered during a 2018 interview.
-“So, football was just my passion.
+Nakata offered during a 2018 interview; “When I was born I was not born to be a football player, I was born to be myself… “So, football was just my passion.
 I didn’t see football as my career or as my dream.”

 Nakata decided to drop football altogether and pursue other, more eclectic hobbies and career opportunities.
 Stylish and charismatic on the field, Nakata immediately pivoted from looking for killing balls in the attacking third to looking straight into the camera lens.
 Within months of hanging up his boots, Nakata was showcasing Calvin Klein boxer shorts on Tokyo billboards.
 Nakata at times guest edits Monocle, a global-affairs, fashion, lifestyle and culture magazine.
 Metaphorically, Hidetoshi Nakata isn’t one to shy from having his fingers in many pies.